sanderzegers/RE-Rad-van-Fortuin/readme.md

 # Config file

-This config file only contains the amount of player and playernames which were used during the last game.
+The config file only contains two settings, which are stored when launching a new game: The amount of players and each player name.
-Settings from the settings menu are not stored and must be re-set after each application launch.
+Settings from the settings menu are not stored and must be re-set after each application start.

 010-Editor template: rvf.cfg.bt